Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Almost sure and robust constraints

 In Section \ref{sec:prob-constraints}, we considered optimization problems with chance constraints of the form $\mathbb{P}(g(u,\xi (\omega))\leq 0)\geq p$.
 In this section, we will consider two closely related models:

-Optimality conditions for PDE-constrained optimization problems with almost sure state constraints were recently been derived in \cite{Geiersbach2021c, Geiersbach2022a} and robust formulations have also been seen in the literature; see, e.g., \cite{Kolvenbach2018}.
-We will show optimality conditions for the almost sure and robust cases (Section~\ref{subsec:abstract-approach} and Section~\ref{sec:robust-constraints}, respectively) using our model PDE.
+Optimality conditions for PDE-constrained optimization problems with almost sure state constraints were recently been derived in \cite{Geiersbach2021c, Geiersbach2022a} and robust formulations have also been seen in the literature; see, e.g., \cite{Kolvenbach2018}. { In \cite{Ramponi2018}, these models were compared for convex optimization problems with a finite-dimensional control.} We will show optimality conditions for the almost sure and robust cases (Section~\ref{subsec:abstract-approach} and Section~\ref{sec:robust-constraints}, respectively) using our model PDE.
 First, we will discuss some nuances in the various models.

-The probabilistic model from Section~\ref{sec:prob-constraints} is equivalent to the the almost sure model if $p=1.$ However, as mentioned in Remark~\ref{rem:case-p-equals-1}, the optimality conditions obtained there exclude the case $p=1.$ One might hope that optimality conditions for the probability level $p=1$ could be obtained in the limit $p\to 1$, but this is not the case, as demonstrated in the following example. \begin{example} Let $\xi$ be a one-dimensional random variable with density $f(x):=2(1-x)\chi_{[0,1]}$ and consider the problem
+The probabilistic model from Section~\ref{sec:prob-constraints} is equivalent to the almost sure model if $p=1.$ However, as mentioned in Remark~\ref{rem:case-p-equals-1}, the optimality conditions obtained there exclude the case $p=1.$ One might hope that optimality conditions for the probability level $p=1$ could be obtained in the limit $p\to 1$, but this is not the case, as demonstrated in the following example. \begin{example} Let $\xi$ be a one-dimensional random variable with density $f(x):=2(1-x)\chi_{[0,1]}$ and consider the problem

 where $g(u,z):=z-u$ for $z,u\in\mathbb{R}$.
 Then, the probability function is given by

 At $u>0$, $\varphi$ is continuously differentiable.
 For $p>0$, the constraint set $\varphi (u)\geq p$ is identified as the interval $[u^*_p,\infty )$ with $u^*_p:=1-\sqrt{1-p}\in (0,1]$ necessarily being the solution of \eqref{exprob}.
 Note that $\varphi (u^*_p)=p$, so the inequality constraint is binding at $u^*_p$.
 If $p=1$, then $\varphi'(u^*_p)=\varphi'(1)=0$.
 Hence, the basic constraint qualification is violated at the solution $u^*_1=1$ of problem \eqref{exprob} and no optimality condition can be established.
 If $p<1$, then